marco262/my_wiki/data/dnd/subclass/the-hexblade.md

 * Any attack roll you make against the cursed target is a critical hit on a roll of 19 or 20 on the d20.
 * If the cursed target dies, you regain hit points equal to your warlock level + your Charisma modifier (minimum of 1 hit point).

-You can’t use this feature again until you finish a short or long rest.
+You can't use this feature again until you finish a short or long rest.

 ## Hex Warrior